Dartford (UK Parliament constituency): Constituency profile

-As its name suggests, the main settlement in the constituency is the town of Dartford, but it also includes a number of other towns and villages, including Swanscombe, Longfield, Greenhithe and Wilmington.
+As its name suggests, the main settlement in the constituency is the town of Dartford, but it also includes a number of other towns and villages, including Swanscombe, Longfield and Greenhithe.
 These all add up to create a diverse constituency which covers urban and rural areas.

-The population of the constituency currently stands at around 90,000, around 8,000 of whom live in the borough of Sevenoaks, with the remainder living in the borough of Dartford.
-The constituency is on the border with the London Borough of Bexley, with which at one time it shared an MP.
+The population of the constituency currently comprises the bulk of the Borough of Dartford.
+It is on the border with the London Borough of Bexley, with which at one time it shared an MP.

 Health and wealth of its residents is around average for the UK.